This post may contain affiliate links. Read my disclosure policy.

 - 2 Tablespoons unsalted butter, melted and cooled

-- Place a large bowl and beaters or whisk attachment into the freezer for a few minutes to chill.
+- Place a large bowl and beaters or whisk attachment into the freezer to chill for about 10 minutes.

-- Line an 8-inch springform pan with plastic wrap (you can use a 9 inch pan if that's all you have, but cake will not be as tall).
+- Line an 8- or 9-inch springform pan with plastic wrap (if you use the 9-inch, the cake will not be as tall).

 - Combine the heavy cream, vanilla, and salt in the chilled bowl, and using the whisk attachment of a stand mixer or hand mixer, whip the cream to stiff peaks.

-- While in the freezer, prepare the chocolate frosting.
+- After cake has been in the freezer for at least 2 hours, prepare the chocolate frosting.

-- In a heatproof mixing bowl set over a simmering pot of water, melt the butter ant chocolate chips, stirring frequently until smooth.
+- In a heatproof mixing bowl set over a simmering pot of water, melt the butter and chocolate chips, stirring frequently until smooth.

-- Remove from the heat, cool, and then place the bowl in the refrigerator until solid.
+- Remove from the heat, cool slightly, and then place the bowl in the refrigerator until solid, about 20 minutes.